 - 16. The hydraulic system was assembled as shown on Hydraulic Assembly drawing.
 The pump was wired as shown on Hydraulic Assembly drawing.
 Mount one switch inside the cab within easy reach of the driver.
 Place the "Caution" decal supplied with the push button near the switch.
-Mount the second switch on the passenger side of the TMA Support Frame using the support provided.
-Remove the metal plug and fill pump reservoir with Dexron[®] III fluid, supplied with unit.
-Fill to within 13mm [1/2"] from top.
-Insert the breather cap in the filler hole.
-Be careful not to cross thread breather cap. - 17.
-Secure the three Jacks into the "UP" position. - 18.
-Double check the height and levelness of the Cartridge relative to the ground (305mm ± 25mm [12 ± 1"]).
-If the Cartridge is not level, adjustment can be made as described under Item 13 (See Figure 6 and 7) using 13mm [1/2"] and 6mm [1/4"] thick shims provided.
+Mount the second switch on the passenger side of the Support Frame using the bracket provided.
+The latch cylinder pins should be left in their retracted positions. - 17.
+Secure the three Jacks into the "UP" position.
+The Cartridge Jack may have been shipped separately from the Cartridge.
+See the decal on the rear of the Cartridge for assembly instructions.
+Torque bolts to no more than 35 N-m [25 ft-lb].

+18. Double check the height and levelness of the Cartridge relative to the ground (305 mm ±25 mm [12 ± 1"]).
+If the Cartridge is not level, adjustment can be made as described under Item 13 (see Figure 6 and 7) using 13 mm [1/2"] and 6 mm [1/4"] thick shims provided.

-- 19. Plug in the Cartridge and Backup Plugs as well as the pump's battery cable (to the + [positive] terminal) and verify that all turn/stop/tail lights are working properly. - 20.
-Check location of all hydraulic and electrical lines to make sure they will not be damaged during raising and lowering of unit. - 21.
-Read the Operating Instructions then cycle the system up and down several times to relieve air from the system.
-If necessary, adjust the bleed-down rate using the flow control valve.
-Cartridge should bleed down from 90 degrees to horizontal in 15 - 30 seconds.
+- 19. Plug in the Cartridge and Backup Plugs as well as the pump's battery cable (to the positive [+] terminal) and verify that all turn/stop/tail lights are working properly. - 20.
+Check location of all hydraulic and electrical lines to make sure they will not be damaged during raising and lowering of Cartridge. - 21.
+The pump reservoir was filled at the factory with Dexron III hydraulic fluid (approximately 3 quarts).
+Remove the metal plug and check to see if it is full.
+Insert the plastic breather cap in the filler hole and be careful not to cross-thread it.
+Read the Operating Instructions, then cycle the system up and down several times to relieve air from the system.
+If necessary adjust the bleed-down rate using the flow control valve.
+Cartridge should bleed down from 90 degrees to horizontal in 15-30 seconds.
 (Refer to Hydraulic Assembly drawing).

-NOTE: Do not run down truck battery.
+Caution: Do not run down truck battery.

+IMPORTANT
-22. Make sure the latch mechanism smoothly locks the Cartridge in the 90 degree "UP" position.

-NOTE: Problems here often can be corrected by varying the length of the large 76mm [3"] bore hydraulic cylinder by turning the clevis one or two revolutions.
+22. Make sure the latch pin mechanism smoothly locks the Cartridge in the 90 degree "UP" position.
+(Note: Problems here often can be corrected by varying the length of the large 3" bore hydraulic cylinder by unscrewing the clevis one or two revolutions).
+The sequence pressures (12.4 MPa [1800 psi]) are pre-set at the factory and usually do not require adjustment.
+Turning the adjusting screws "in" will INCREASE the sequence pressure.
+Turning the adjusting screws "out" will DECREASE the sequence pressure.

-CAUTION: Each time the operator elevates the Cartridge, they should verify latch is fully locked before allowing anyone behind the Cartridge.
+Caution: Each time the operator elevates the Cartridge, he/she should verify that both Latch Pins are fully locked before allowing anyone behind the Cartridge.